regenerativep/zig-serde/README.md

 I made this to make it easy to specify a format using Zig types and just be given the functions necessary to serialize and deserialize the data specified by the format.

+warning: following parts of readme might not be up to date

 ## Usage

 Specify a format.
 This is in the form of a Zig type.